What is a Wine Tasting Club?

 A. Unfortunately we are not permitted to sell wine.
 That said, most of the wines in our tastings are sourced through the LCBO and local wine import agencies, so if you find a wine you truly enjoy, you might be able to track down a different vintage of the same wine.
 Occasionally our guest speaker is a wine-import agent or winemaker who would be more than happy to assist you.

-Q. Is the Toronto Vintners Club affiliated with a winery or business involved with producing or selling wine?
+Is The TVC Club affiliated with a winery or business involved with producing or selling wine?

 A. No. We are totally independent of any wine-related business.
 This means that our buyers can buy any wine from any producer and do not have any conflicts of interest or implicit biases.
 This neutrality allows us to buy and experience wine from anywhere in the world.